chaseruskin/orbit/docs/src/commands/plan.md

 `--top <unit>`
       The top level entity to explicitly define

 `--bench <tb>`
       The top level testbench to explicitly define

 `--plugin <alias>`
       A plugin to refer to gather its declared filesets

 `--build-dir <dir>`
       The relative directory to place the blueprint.tsv file

-`--filset <key=glob>...`
+`--fileset <key=glob>...`
       A glob-style pattern identified by a name to add into the blueprint

 `--clean`
-      Removes all files from the build directory before planning
+      Removes all files from the build directory before execution

 `--list`
-      Display all available plugins and exit
+      Displays all available plugins and exit

-`--all`
-      Ignore any design hierarchy and include all hdl files

-`--disable-ssh`
-      Convert SSH to HTTPS urls when fetching external dependencies

 `--force`
-      Ignore reading the lock file
+      Ignore reading the precomputed lock file

 `--lock-only`
-      Only create a lock file
+      Create the lock file and exit

+`--all`
+      Include all locally found HDL files

 ## __EXAMPLES__

 ```
-orbit plan --top top_level --fileset PIN-PLAN="*.board"
+orbit plan --top and_gate --fileset PIN-PLAN="*.board"
 orbit plan --plugin vivado --clean --bench ram_tb
 orbit plan --lock-only
 ```